AliAwwad/laravel-model-attributes/README.md

-# laravel-model-attributes package
+# Laravel Model Attributes package for Atom Editor

-Laravel Model Attributes package targets a Laravel+MySQL projects to assist developers with autocomplete functionality to auto-complete a given Model by taking its name to guess the mysql related table.
+Laravel Model Attributes package for Atom targets a Laravel+MySQL projects to assist developers with autocomplete functionality to auto-complete a given Model by taking its name to guess the mysql related table.

 Note: Right now it works only if you define you variables like: `$item = new User()`, the package will look for table `users` in your database and get back the columns.